patrick-ausderau/Node.js-course/docs/Slides/Week5/W5-4-password-hash-and-session.md

     * limited amount of data from browser's max cookie size
     * if you have multiple cookies, they are sent in every request
     * all data will be visible on user's browser
-    * if an attacker find your encrytion secret key, s/he will be able to read all the data
+    * if an attacker find your encryption secret key, s/he will be able to read all the data
 * NEVER persist user sensitive data in sessions, like password and salt

 ---